 Like much of Southern and Eastern Australia, the Southern Highlands saw two infernos ravage our communities and pristine bushland during the Black Summer season of 2020.
-Tragically, lives were lost; homes, outbuildings and habitats were destroyed, and vast wildlife including koalas, kangaroos, wombats and wallabies either perished or struggled to survive in the aftermath.
+Tragically, lives were lost; homes, outbuildings and habitats were destroyed, and vast wildlife, including koalas, kangaroos, wombats and wallabies, either perished or struggled to survive in the aftermath.

 Despite the travesties, people across Australia and around the globe responded in many extraordinary ways.

 We also sent several large boxes of fruit to the Shoalhaven Bat Clinic in Bomaderry for the hundreds of bats that were in rehabilitation.

 Woody and Kerstin.

-NOTE TO THE COMMUNITY | Please view this important link for further information on feeding wildlife.
+NOTE TO THE COMMUNITY | Please view this vital link for further information on feeding wildlife.